 A modern, successful construction business will utilize accurate data and technologies such as business intelligence to make informed decisions that help drive business growth.

-As Vice President of the Construction & Real Estate Division, Steve is responsible for leading a team of sales, application consultants and IT professionals in delivering ERP software, services and support to mid-market companies in these industries.
+As Senior Industry Consultant for Aktion’s Construction & Real Estate Division, Steve assists customers to improve processes, establish best practices, utilize technology, and understand industry trends to position companies for digital transformation.
 An experienced business executive and software consultant with unparalleled expertise in the Construction industry, Steve is a respected voice in the Construction and technology community.